qbilius/psychopy_ext/README.md

 Acknowledgements
 ================

+Jonas Kubilius is a Research Assistant of the Research Foundation -- Flanders (FWO).

-Jonathan Peirce, Jeremy Gray et al. for PsychoPy and well maintained code for me to learn from, as well as for elaborate instructions how to do version control (http://www.psychopy.org/developers/repository.html)
+Jonathan Peirce, Jeremy Gray and all [PsychoPy](http://www.psychopy.org/) developers for the well maintained code from which I learned a lot about development.

 Scott Torborg for a guide to packaging (http://www.scotttorborg.com/python-packaging)